cfgauss/r-novice-gapminder/_extras/guide.md

 ~~~
 {: .r}

+line breaks between specific portions of our command make the code easier to read

 first we pass the data frame to `filter` then pass the filtered dataframe to `select`.

 If we reversed this, it would not work since we removed the continent data with `select`